CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a

 \subsection{Line fitting}

-The spectra were fitted using the MAdrid Data CUBe Analysis \citep[\textsc{MADCUBA}\footnote{\textsc{MADCUBA} is a software developed in the Madrid Center of Astrobiology (CAB, CSIC-INTA) which enables the visualization and analysis of single spectra and data cubes: \url{https://cab.inta-csic.es/madcuba/}};][]{martin2019spectral} software.
+The spectra were fit using the MAdrid Data CUBe Analysis \citep[\textsc{MADCUBA}\footnote{\textsc{MADCUBA} is a software developed at the Madrid Center of Astrobiology (CAB, CSIC-INTA) that enables the visualization and analysis of single spectra and data cubes: \url{https://cab.inta-csic.es/madcuba/}};][]{martin2019spectral} software.
 The transitions were identified using the Spectral Line Identification and LTE Modelling (SLIM) tool of \textsc{MADCUBA}, which makes use of the Jet Propulsion Laboratory \citep[JPL;][]{pickett1998submillimeter} and Cologne Database for Molecular Spectroscopy \citep[CDMS;][]{muller2001cologne} catalogs.
-The lines were fitted using the AUTOFIT function of SLIM.
-This function produces the Gaussian synthetic spectrum that best matches the observed spectrum, assuming local thermodynamic equilibrium (LTE) conditions and the same fitting input parameters for all transitions of a given molecular species, which are: total column density $N_\text{tot}$, excitation temperature $T_\text{ex}$, radial systemic velocity of the source $V_\text{LSR}$, full-width at half-maximum of the line FWHM, and angular size of the emission $\theta_\text{S}$.
+The lines were fit using the AUTOFIT function of SLIM.
+This function produces the Gaussian synthetic spectrum that best matches the observed spectrum, assuming local thermodynamic equilibrium (LTE) conditions and the same fitting input parameters for all transitions of a given molecular species, which are total column density, $N_\text{tot}$; excitation temperature, $T_\text{ex}$; radial systemic velocity of the source, $V_\text{LSR}$; full width at half-maximum of the line, FWHM; and angular size of the emission, $\theta_\text{S}$.